ga-wdi-pvd/rails-api/readme.md

 ![Create Grumble 200 OK in Postman](http://i.imgur.com/7bncv7w.png)

-We should now get a `200` response code signifying a successful `POST` request and we can preview the html page sent back as the response (our newly created artist's show page)
+We should now get a `200` response code signifying a successful `POST` request and we can preview the html page sent back as the response (our newly created grumble's show page)

+<details><summary>How can we further verify the grumble was created?</summary>using `rails c` and checking out our last Grumble!</details>

 ## Break (10 minutes / 1:45)